 Pull on Gary’s cowboy boots to see his world with low vision as he abruptly leaves his farm home at age eight for a residential school and enters the culture of the blind.
 With one train ride during World War II, life changes forever.
 Feel his fear as Mom’s footsteps fade the first night in the dormitory.
 Follow his later success at a national scientific lab.
 Celebrate the human spirit, resilience, and optimism.
 True story of a man’s determination and strength, a mother’s courage, a teacher’s faith, volunteers’ unselfishness, and a wife’s enduring love.
 Learn about low vision, laws, misconceptions, and today’s resources.

-- 2019 – Silver James McGrath-Morris Award for Published Non-Fiction from the Albuquerque Museum Foundation’s 2019 A Celebration of Writing.
+*Second, 2019 Published Non-Fiction, James McGrath-Morris Award, Albuquerque Museum Foundation’s A Celebration of Writing

 Victory from the Shadows is available in both Print and ebook formats.
 It can be found in bookstores throughout central New Mexico or you can Click here to order via Amazon.